 July 4th, we honor America with our annual themed parade and many activities throughout the community.
 Small town, true American spirit.

-In December, we have our Community Christmas Tree Lighting ceremony complete with a visit from Santa.
+In December, we have our Community Holiday Tree Lighting ceremony complete with a visit from Santa.

 Year-round Events in Homer